SekureIT Internet Security & Computer Performance

 into what is the best software/program for what you need before downloading anything.

-These are ALL con tricks/scams, unfortunately just a few of many - see our Common Scams Page for more examples - and will almost certainly result in your PC/Laptop etc. being infected, or you personally being scammed, and costing you a lot of money and trouble; maybe everything you've got!
+Common Scams Page for more examples - and will almost certainly result in your PC/Laptop etc. being infected, or you personally being scammed, and costing you a lot of money and trouble; maybe everything you've got!

 NEVER